Question 1: Who is required to have a Small Water System Operator certification?

 Question 3: Am I an operator?

-- Any community or non-transient non-community water system which has fewer than 150 service connections and uses only groundwater as its source or a system that purchases all its water from a public water system but does not treat it any further.
+- According to Oregon Administrative Rule (OAR) 333-061-0228, any community or non-transient non-community water system which has fewer than 150 service connections and uses only groundwater as its source or a system that purchases all its water from a public water system but does not treat it any further.
+Visit our Rules & Regulations page for information about all of our drinking water rules.

 Question 4: How much does it cost to obtain a certificate?